-The Master of Engineering, Plan C, Computer Engineering specialization will produce professionals with broad engineering backgrounds who are capable of applying in-depth knowledge and creativity to analyze, design, develop, and improve computer systems in technically demanding careers.
+The Master of Engineering, Plan C, Computer Engineering Specialization will produce professionals with broad engineering backgrounds who are capable of applying in-depth knowledge and creativity to analyze, design, develop, and improve computer systems in technically demanding careers.
 Students will have flexibility to develop a plan of study in their area of interest.
-Students interested in graduate work should refer to CSU's Graduate and Professional Bulletin and the website for the Electrical and Computer Engineering Department.
+Students interested in graduate work should refer to CSU's Graduate and Professional Bulletin and the Electrical and Computer Engineering Department website.

 Effective Fall 2016

 |Program Total Credits:||30|